 For many teachers preparing and teaching beginner ESL learners comes as a challenge.
+We have an article providing tips to prepare for your first ever ESL class.
 Often educators are concerned about simplifying the materials with older students who are also just starting to learn English.

 If these worries apply to you, then don’t panic!
 This article will provide you with some ideas and solutions to manage A1 classes, both in terms of resources and execution of ideas within the classroom.
 Read on to find out more!